RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>17</sup> And in the uppermost basket [there was] of all manner of bakemeats for Pharaoh; and the birds did eat them out of the basket upon my head.
 <sup>18</sup> And Joseph answered and said, This [is] the interpretation thereof: The three baskets [are] three days:
 <sup>19</sup> Yet within three days shall Pharaoh lift up thy head from off thee, and shall hang thee on a tree; and the birds shall eat thy flesh from off thee.
-<sup>20</sup> And it came to pass the third day, [which was] Pharaoh’s birthday , that he made a feast unto all his servants: and he lifted up the head of the chief butler and of the chief baker among his servants.
+<sup>20</sup> And it came to pass the third day, [which was] Pharaoh’s birthday, that he made a feast unto all his servants: and he lifted up the head of the chief butler and of the chief baker among his servants.
 <sup>21</sup> And he restored the chief butler unto his butlership again; and he gave the cup into Pharaoh’s hand:
 <sup>22</sup> But he hanged the chief baker: as Joseph had interpreted to them.
 <sup>23</sup> Yet did not the chief butler remember Joseph, but forgat him.
 ## Chapter 41

 <sup>1</sup> And it came to pass at the end of two full years, that Pharaoh dreamed: and, behold, he stood by the river.
-<sup>2</sup> And, behold, there came up out of the river seven well favoured kine and fatfleshed ; and they fed in a meadow.
+<sup>2</sup> And, behold, there came up out of the river seven well favoured kine and fatfleshed; and they fed in a meadow.
-<sup>3</sup> And, behold, seven other kine came up after them out of the river, ill favoured and leanfleshed ; and stood by the [other] kine upon the brink of the river.
+<sup>3</sup> And, behold, seven other kine came up after them out of the river, ill favoured and leanfleshed; and stood by the [other] kine upon the brink of the river.
 <sup>4</sup> And the ill favoured and leanfleshed kine did eat up the seven well favoured and fat kine.
 So Pharaoh awoke.
 <sup>5</sup> And he slept and dreamed the second time: and, behold, seven ears of corn came up upon one stalk, rank and good.
 <sup>6</sup> And, behold, seven thin ears and blasted with the east wind sprung up after them.